opendocsg/slw-judgments-backfill/2017_SGHC_15/report.md

 **Whether the defendants are liable for unlawful means conspiracy**

 161    Parakou claims that the defendants conspired to injure it and/or to cause it loss by unlawful means.
-The elements of conspiracy by unlawful means are as follows: (a) a combination of two or more persons to do certain acts, (b) the alleged conspirators had the intention to cause damage or injury to the plaintiff by those acts, (c) the acts were unlawful, (d) the acts were performed in furtherance of the agreement and (e) the plaintiff suffered loss as a result of the conspiracy: _EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another_ [2014] 1 SLR 860 at [112].
+The elements of conspiracy by unlawful means are as follows: (a) a combination of two or more persons to do certain acts, (b) the alleged conspirators had the intention to cause damage or injury to the plaintiff by those acts, (c) the acts were unlawful, (d) the acts were performed in furtherance of the agreement and (e) the plaintiff suffered loss as a result of the conspiracy: _EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another_ <span class="citation">[2014] 1 SLR 860</span> at [112].

 162    As pleaded, Parakou’s conspiracy claim arises in connection with the sale of the OPL Vessels, the PIH Repayments, the PIH Set-Off, the Bonus Payments, and the transfer of the SMAs and